ArKT-7/won-deployer/guide/English/prepare-en.md

 - Open `Magisk` dummy app which is pre-insatlled.
 - Click ok and then install the new `Won deployer setup` app. (retry once if fails)
 - now close `Magisk` dummy app and make sure to clear it from ram/recents.
-- Open new `Won deployer setup` app and install both apps from there and UEFI image. (follow on screen instruction)
+- Open new `Won deployer setup` app and install both apps from there and UEFI image. (follow on screen instructions)
 - now close everything and open `WOA Helper` app, then grant it root access.
 - Open the WOA Helper app and press the **QUICKBOOT TO WINDOWS** button.